badger-99/portfolio_v1.0/README.md

 # 📖 Portfolio <a name="about-project"></a>

 This project is the construction of my Portfolio Website based on a <a href="https://www.figma.com/file/l7SqJ3ZfkAKih9sFxvWSR4/Microverse-Student-Project-1?type=design&node-id=1-1471&t=ncqmgCBuIxcXyT08-0">template</a> provided by Microverse.
+To learn more about the project, watch <a href="https://www.loom.com/share/73fb519606bd4e5583ecf3c74657d06e">this video</a>

 ## 🛠 Built With <a name="built-with"></a>